 3. Absence of a Common Language: A standardised framework is necessary to ensure consistent communication about accessibility requirements.

 On 4 June 2024, an expert panel of speakers, moderated by Susanne Eickermann-Riepe FRICS, Chair of the European World Regional Board, discussed how the shift towards making buildings more accessible is being driven by a combination of regulatory changes, tenant expectations, and the realisation of financial and social benefits.
+Both landlords and investors are recognising that accessibility is not just a moral imperative but also a strategic advantage.
+As the industry continues to evolve, those who proactively incorporate accessibility into their buildings will likely see significant benefits in terms of marketability, tenant satisfaction, and long-term value.

-Here below the full recording of the webinar RICS in Europe: Social Sustainability in Real Estate for lasting impact, with the participation of: Tamás Méri, Access4You; Tewfik Sabongui, Colliers Czech Republic; Mátyás Gereben MRICS, CPI Property Group; Sybil Taunton, RICS and in collaboration with Access4You.
+Here below the full recording of the webinar RICS in Europe: Social Sustainability in Real Estate for lasting impact, with the participation of: Tamás Méri, Access4you; Tewfik Sabongui, Colliers Czech Republic; Mátyás Gereben MRICS, CPI Property Group; Sybil Taunton, RICS and in collaboration with Access4you.